Coronation Street: 1980s

-Ken Barlow married Deirdre Langton (Anne Kirkbride) on 27 July 1981.
-The episode was watched by over 15 million viewers – more ITV viewers than the wedding of Prince Charles and Lady Diana two days later.
-In the 1980s relationships were cemented between established characters: Alf Roberts (Bryan Mosley) married Audrey Potter (Sue Nicholls) in 1985; Kevin Webster (Michael Le Vell) married Sally Seddon (Sally Whittaker) in 1986; Bet Lynch married Alec Gilroy (Roy Barraclough) in 1987; and 1988 saw the marriages of widowed Ivy Tilsley to Don Brennan (Geoffrey Hinsliff), and the long-awaited union of Mavis Riley and Derek Wilton (Peter Baldwin), after over a decade of on-off romances and a failed marriage attempt in 1984.
+One of Coronation Street's most prominent storylines in the 1980s was the engagement and marriage of Ken Barlow and Deirdre Langton (Anne Kirkbride).
+In July 1981, their wedding was watched by more than 15 million viewers – more viewers than ITV's coverage of the wedding of Prince Charles and Lady Diana Spencer two days later.
+Deirdre Barlow's affair with Mike Baldwin (Johnny Briggs) in 1983, garnered significant media attention, and began an ongoing feud that followed between Ken Barlow and Mike Baldwin.

+Other notable marriages included Alf Roberts (Bryan Mosley) to Audrey Potter (Sue Nicholls) in 1985, Mike Baldwin to Ken Barlow's daughter Susan (Wendy Jane Walker) in 1986, Kevin Webster (Michael Le Vell) to Sally Seddon (Sally Whittaker) in 1986, Bet Lynch to Alec Gilroy (Roy Barraclough) in 1987, and Ivy Tilsley to Don Brennan (Geoffrey Hinsliff) in 1988.
+The long-awaited marriage of Mavis Riley and Derek Wilton (Peter Baldwin) occurred in 1988 after more than a decade of on-and-off romance and a failed marriage attempt in 1984.